-- (d) If (i) a dishonored draft is presented for payment to the drawer or an indorser or (ii) any other item is presented for payment to a party obliged to pay the item, and the item is paid, the person obtaining payment and a prior transferor of the item warrant to the person making payment in good faith that the warrantor is, or was, at the time the warrantor transferred the item, a person entitled to enforce the item or authorized to obtain payment on behalf of a person entitled to enforce the item.
-The person making payment may recover from any warrantor for breach of warranty an amount equal to the amount paid plus expenses and loss of interest resulting from the breach. - (e) The warranties stated in subsections (a) and (d) cannot be disclaimed with respect to checks.
-Unless notice of a claim for breach of warranty is given to the warrantor within 30 days after the claimant has reason to know of the breach and the identity of the warrantor, the warrantor is discharged to the extent of any loss caused by the delay in giving notice of the claim. - (f) A cause of action for breach of warranty under this section accrues when the claimant has reason to know of the breach.
+(d) If (i) a dishonored draft is presented for payment to the drawer or an indorser or (ii) any other item is presented for payment to a party obliged to pay the item, and the item is paid, the person obtaining payment and a prior transferor of the item warrant to the person making payment in good faith that the warrantor is, or was, at the time the warrantor transferred the item, a person entitled to enforce the item or authorized to obtain payment on behalf of a person entitled to enforce the item.
+The person making payment may recover from any warrantor for breach of warranty an amount equal to the amount paid plus expenses and loss of interest resulting from the breach.

+(e) The warranties stated in subsections (a) and (d) cannot be disclaimed with respect to checks.
+Unless notice of a claim for breach of warranty is given to the warrantor within 30 days after the claimant has reason to know of the breach and the identity of the warrantor, the warrantor is discharged to the extent of any loss caused by the delay in giving notice of the claim.

+(f) A cause of action for breach of warranty under this section accrues when the claimant has reason to know of the breach.

-subsection (a)(4) is added to New difficulties with telephonically originated checks. though somewhat different from, nonuniform modeled on, amendments to Article 3 enacted in several states. that the committee did not discuss is whether the warranty should extend to problems in the amount of the item or simply to authorization question. basic Because the nonuniform provisions do extend to the amount, this draft has taken that approach.
-The draft assumes that a new subsection would be added to UCC '4-104 defining "Consumer account" to mean an account established by a natural person primarily for personal, family, or household purposes.
+1. New subsection (a)(4) is added to respond to difficulties with telephonically originated checks.
+It is modeled on, though somewhat different from, nonuniform amendments to Article 3 enacted in several states.
+One point that the committee did not discuss is whether the warranty should extend to problems in the amount of the item or simply to the basic authorization question.
+Because the existing nonuniform provisions do extend to the amount, this draft has taken that approach.
+The draft assumes that a new subsection would be added to UCC § 4-104 defining "Consumer account" to mean an account established by a natural person primarily for personal, family, or household purposes.
 The Committee has not yet determined whether the relief would be limited to consumer accounts, but this version is drafted as a basis for discussion.

 The draft does not include a separate revision to the transfer warranties, based on the reasoning that any breach of the warranty set forth in this provision would constitute a breach of Section 4-207(a)(2).
-Hence, Section 4-207 (and the provision inSection 3-416) would allow analogous intermediary from whom the payor bank recovered to recover from the ultimate malfeasor.
+Hence, Section 4-207 (and the analogous provision in Section 3-416) would allow an intermediary from whom the pay or bank recovered to recover from the ultimate malfeasor.
 Specifically, the draft rests on the premise that the signature a merchant places on a draft issued for a larger amount than the customer authorized is not an "authentic and authorized signature."
 If the Committee determines that it is appropriate to extend the warranty to the amount of the item, the the Committee might wish to add a more specific transfer warranty.